 The most common micronutrient deficiencies after surgery include calcium and vitamin D, folate, iron, B12, zinc and copper.2 This can lead to long-term complications such as osteoporosis, anaemia (and poor energy) and neurological problems.
 Patients may also commonly suffer deficiency of the macronutrient protein, which can lead to generalised weakness, and poor body composition.

-A comprehensive multivitamin-mineral, calcium and vitamin D and protein regime can help to counteract nutritional deficiencies and their associated symptoms to optimise patient’s surgery results and keep them at functioning at their best into the long term.
-Unfortunately, many patients already present with a number of nutritional deficiencies prior to surgery – therefore may benefit from a nutritional top-up in time leading up to their surgery as well (Table 1).
+Unfortunately, many patients already present with several nutritional deficiencies prior to surgery – therefore may benefit from a nutritional top-up in time leading up to their surgery as well.

 For over 30 years, Metagenics ANZ has been dedicated to helping people live happier, healthier lives.
 Through their market leading brands and efficacious products formulated by Naturopaths and Nutritionists, they strive to deliver optimal health solutions that people love and swear by.
 Their passion for scientific discovery, unparalleled quality and their $40 million investment in their TGA-approved, GMP-certified testing laboratory and manufacturing facility have seen them continue to set new standards in product innovation, quality, safety and efficacy.